 Spring is in the air!
 Maybe your RV was in storage for the winter.
 Or maybe your RV was used heavily this winter, as you traveled to a warm destination.
 (Here’s hoping it was the latter!)
 Either way, spring is the perfect time to roll up your sleeves and make sure your rig gets a thorough deep cleaning with these spring cleaning tips.

 We know, we know – you already know the basics, and spring cleaning is probably part of your standard dewinterization routine.
-However, FMCA has gathered a few less-routine cleaning tips that are easy to overlook when you’re excited to prepare for the season ahead.
+However, FMCA has gathered a few less-routine spring cleaning tips that are easy to overlook when you’re excited to prepare for the season ahead.

 - Insects, especially mud dauber wasps, like to build nests in refrigerator burner tubes, rooftop tank vents, water heater vents, and furnace chimneys.
 Check and remove any obstructions.